Evening (magazine)

-Evening (イブニング, Ibuningu) was a bi-weekly Japanese seinen manga magazine published by Kodansha from 2001 to 2023.
+Evening (イブニング, Ibuningu) was a Japanese seinen manga magazine published by Kodansha from 2001 to 2023.
+Originally a sister magazine of Morning titled Morning Shin Magnum Zōkan (モーニング新マグナム増刊), it was renamed and launched as Monthly Evening in 2001, publishing new issues once every month.
+After the magazine's editorial department became independent from Morning in 2003, it rebranded itself as Evening and moved to publishing new issues biweekly, on the second and fourth Tuesdays of each month.
 Circulation was reported by the Japan Magazine Publishers Association at 115,617 copies in 2015.

-The magazine ended publication on February 28, 2023, and some titles being serialized in the magazine were moved to Kodansha's Comic Days website.
+In December 2022, the magazine announced that it will end publication on February 28, 2023, with its editorial department to merge back with Mornings.
+Some ongoing titles that were serialized in the magazine were moved to Kodansha's Comic Days website.